 All Calls Are Free and Confidential

 The likelihood of a fatal heroin overdose makes heroin addiction the most dangerous substance use disorder in America today.
-The inconsistency in heroin purity levels and the intravenous method of use makes heroin overdose a quick and all-too-common way to die.
-Unlike alcoholism and other forms of drug addiction, the risks of long-term heroin usage are eclipsed by the probability that a heroin addict will die suddenly from an accidental overdose.
+The inconsistency in heroin purity levels and the intravenous method of use makes heroin overdose a quick way to die.
+Unfortunately, death by heroin overdose is becoming all too common in the United States.

 Heroin Addiction Recovery

 Our Dallas, Texas heroin rehab program focuses on individualized care.
 We know that no two addicts are precisely alike.
 Because of this, our clinicians design personalized addiction treatment plans tailored to the specific needs of each of our clients.
 The clients at our drug rehab center participate in various types of treatment, including:

 This includes participating in social events, activities, and different other treatments throughout the day.
 These types of treatments are designed to help clients overcome their opiate addiction.

 Support groups are a vital tool in overcoming heroin addiction.
 It provides a safe environment to speak with others who are experiencing similar situations.
 By using support groups and other types of therapies, Riverwalk can set the foundation for relapse prevention.

 We also offer cognitive-behavioral therapy (CBT) to teach our clients how to relate to the world more healthily.
 Our therapists teach heroin addicts coping skills that help them deal with everyday stress.
 Focusing on behavioral health teaches clients how to address feelings that cause them to react negatively.
 Once they learn the reason behind their behavior, they can begin to change it.

 These sources of tension and anxiety are often the triggers that lead heroin addicts to relapse.
 Giving our clients the tools to deal with these stressful situations provides them with an alternative to their past addictive behavior.